Edition by Dr.Vladimir Antonov ISBN 978-0-9784763-0-4 "New Atlanteans", 2007

 The book Tao Te Ching was written by the great Chinese spiritual adept Lao Tse about 2500 years ago.
 In that incarnation, Lao Tse was a disciple of non-incarnate Huang Di* and achieved full spiritual self-realization.
 At the present time, Lao Tse provides spiritual help to incarnate people.

-The work on creating this edition of the translation of Tao Te Ching was done at the personal request of Lao Tse* and with His help.
+The work on creating this edition of Tao Te Ching was done at the personal request of Lao Tse* and with His help.

 Tao Te Ching is one of the most fundamental textbooks on the philosophy and methodology of spiritual development.